CasperLabs/stests/docs/usage.md

 - `--execution-mode`
 	- Generator execution mode - sequential | periodical
-	- If a generator is launched in sequential mode AND is instructed to loop N times, then loop N+1 will only be launched if run N successfully completed.
+	- If a generator is launched in sequential mode AND is instructed to loop N times, then run N+1 will only be launched if run N successfully completed.
-	- If a generator is launched in periodical mode AND is instructed to loop N times, then loop N+1 will be scheduled for launch when run N starts.
+	- If a generator is launched in periodical mode AND is instructed to loop N times, then run N+1 will be scheduled for launch when run N starts.
+Thus even if run N fails, run N+1 will be started.

 - `--node`
 	- Node index - must be between 1 and 999.
-If specified deploys are dispatched to this node only, otherwise deploys are dispatched to random nodes.\
+If specified deploys are dispatched to this node only, otherwise deploys are dispatched to random nodes.

 - `--loop`
 	- Number of times to loop when running the generator multiple times.

 - `--loop-interval`
-	- Interval in seconds between loops.\
+	- Interval in seconds between loops.

 - `--parallel`
 	- "Number of runs to launch in parallel.

+## Viewing On-Chain Information

+On-chain information can be queried, the query result is formatted and is displayed in the user's terminal session.
+Binary information such as public keys, block hashes ...etc, are displayed in hexadecimal format.

+#### `stests-view-balance`

+Displays an account's on-chain balance or zero if the chain does not exist.

+#### `stests-view-block-info`

+Display information pertaining to a block.

+#### `stests-view-deploy-info`

+Display information pertaining to a deploy.

+## Viewing Workload Generator Information

+TODO